 Remember too – if you don’t believe all that children tell you about school, we promise not to believe all that they tell us about home!

-Parents are welcome to attend either type of assembly.
+Parents are welcome to attend.

 Learning Teams each have their own regular assemblies at other times and twice per year we have a special Duffy Role Model Assembly as part of the Duffy Books in Homes Programme.

 Our newsletters are a very important means of communicating school information with all families.
 They are distributed weekly on Wednesdays.